beathvn/Song-Manager/Readme.md

     1. changing the location of an "old" to a "new location" by overwriting the "@Location" key in the xml file
     2. converting some provided keys from an rekordbox 5 xml file to a rekordbox 6 xml file
     3. Searching for duplicates in the rekordbox xml "@Location" key
+    4. Comparing two xml files to find differences, based on some set rules it looks for.
+5. Normalizing audio using pydub.

 ## Getting started
 Before you start, there is a few things you need to setup: